aws/pgactive/md/global-sequences-alternatives.md

   **Warning**
   Applications can [*not*] safely use counter-table based approaches relying on `SELECT ...
 FOR UPDATE`, `UPDATE ...
 RETURNING ...` etc for sequence generation in BDR.
 Because BDR is asynchronous and doesn\'t take row locks between nodes, the same values will be generated on more than one node.
 For the same reason the usual strategies for \"gapless\" sequence generation do not work with BDR.
 In most cases the application should coordinate generation of sequences that must be gapless from some external source using two-phase commit, or it should only generate them on one node in the BDR group.

 ## 10.6.1.
-Step/offset sequences
+Split-step or partitioned sequences

-In offset-step sequences a normal PostgreSQL sequence is used on each node.
+In split-step or partitioned sequences a normal PostgreSQL sequence is used on each node.
 Each sequence increments by the same amount and starts at differing offsets.
 For example with step 1000 node1\'s sequence generates 1001, 2001, 3001, and so on, node 2\'s generates 1002, 2002, 3002, etc. This scheme works well even if the nodes cannot communicate